Clash of Champions: Munster to host Super Rugby giants Crusaders next year

 "We hold a proud and rich history of playing touring sides and I’ve no doubt next February’s game will be a special occasion for all involved."

-Former Munster Head Coach Rob Penney has already been confirmed as the new Crusaders head coach from 2024 and their pre-season campaign will see them embark on their first-ever international tour for fixtures against Munster and Bristol Bears.
+Former Munster head coach Rob Penney has already been confirmed as the new Crusaders head coach - replacing All Blacks-bound Scott Robertson - from 2024 and their pre-season campaign will see them embark on their first-ever international tour for fixtures against Munster and Bristol Bears.

 Colin Mansbridge, Chief Executive Officer of the Crusaders, added: "The Crusaders are thrilled to be coming over to Ireland and the UK to face some stiff competition away from home".